realguyman/steel/README.md

 ## Installation

-Download the `steel-x.x.x.jar` file from [GitHub releases](https://github.com/realguyman/steel/releases) and drop it into your Minecraft mods folder.
+Download the appropriate `steel-mcx.x.x-x.x.x.jar` file from [GitHub releases](https://github.com/realguyman/steel/releases) and drop it into your mods folder.